VanderpoelLiam/liamvanderpoel.com/content/reference/_index.md

 title: "Reference"
 draft: false
 ---
-This is where I write down things I have learned.
+This is a place for me to organize and keep track of things I've learned.

+It’s primarily for my own use, but feel free to have a look.
+You might find something useful.